Sesame Summit 2026 – application open

 Despite requiring time away from home, conferences are a key component of international expansion.
 Miro founder and CEO Andrey Khusid told Index that attending conferences in the U.S. allowed him to meet high-profile speaker and expert Elena Verna.
 Following their meeting, she advised the team on growth and eventually became Miro’s interim head of marketing before joining Swedish unicorn Lovable as head of growth earlier this year.

-As Index noted, the impact of Khusid’s efforts was amplified by the work he did before, during and after his trips.
+As Index noted, the impact of Khusid’s efforts was amplified by the work he did before, during and after his trips — which is also in line with our founders’ guide to event strategy.
 Here are key things he did and that you can do too:

 • Use LinkedIn to ask your network for introductions before your trip, and then ask new people you meet for further introductions.